gt-ros-pkg/hrl/hrl_thermal_camera/README.md

+# HRL Thermal Camera Driver

+This package contains a ROS Driver for FLIR Tau2 Thermal Camera connected to the computer using a Pleora iPort Cameralink to USB 3.0 using Pleora SDK

 Some info on a package this code is based on: https://github.com/sam17/ace_USB3

-First you need to go to

-# ace_USB3
-A ROS Driver for FLIR Tau2 Thermal Camera connected to the computer using a Pleora iPort Cameralink to USB 3.0 using Pleora SDK

 ## Supported hardware
 This driver should work at least with a FLIR Tau2 Thermal Camera connected to the computer using a